2007 Rugby World Cup Pool A

 Pool A of the 2007 Rugby World Cup began on 8 September and was completed on 30 September.
 The pool was composed of 2003 World Cup winners England, as well as Samoa, South Africa, Tonga and United States.

-Overview
+Standings

 Pool A threw up few surprises, with both South Africa and England qualifying for the quarter-finals, as expected.
 Third place went to Tonga, who beat the USA and South Pacific neighbours, Samoa, to secure a place in the 2011 Rugby World Cup.
 Tonga also gave the eventual champions a close run, losing by less than a try.
 Both South Africa and England went on to reach the final of the tournament, which South Africa won by 15 points to 6.